Code-4-Community/learning-resources/docs/week-3.md

 fundamental to one's comprehension of React.

 ### What is a Component?

 A React component is like a piece of the "React App" puzzle.
 For a puzzle to be complete we need at least one piece.
 Similarly, each React application needs at least one component.
-The default component is usually one by the name of App.js or in our case App.tsx (we are using Typescript instead of Javascript).
+The default component is usually one by the name of App.js, or in our case, App.tsx (we are using Typescript instead of Javascript).
 Let us take a look at the LuckyNum.tsx file created above.
 ```
 import React from 'react';